 Big adventures for little 'uns

 Indoor and outdoors activities keep the young ones happy year-round.
-From the numerous local parks and the water slides at Harvey's Fun Park to indoor rock climbing in Albury, slot cars and paintball, there's no end of fun to be had for little kids and big kids alike.
+From the numerous local parks and the water slides at Totally Fun to indoor rock climbing in Albury, laser tag, mini golf and paintball, there's no end of fun to be had for little kids and big kids alike.
 And the annual Wodonga's Children Fair in October is not to be missed.